danielsaidi/website_danielsaidi/collections/_posts/2011/2011-10-06-tweaking-the-ndepend-cql-rules-to-leverage-awesome-power.md

 icon:  dotnet
 ---

-After learning on how to automate and schedule NDepend to run for several .NET solutions at once and starting to use NDepend more regularly, the power of CQL has grown on me.
+After learning how to automate and schedule NDepend to run for several solutions at once and starting to use NDepend more regularly, the power of CQL has grown on me.

-For instance, one big problem that I have wrestled with at work is that the code contains static fields for non-static-should-be fields.
-In a web context, that's a big no-no for user-specific state.
+For instance, one problem that I have wrestled is when code contains static fields for fields that should not be static, which in a web context is a big no-no.

-Prior to CQL, I used to search for "static" in the entire .NET solution, then go through the search result.
+Prior to CQL, I used to search for `static` in the entire solution, then go through the search result.
 It was exhausting and a non-viable approach.

-As I yesterday dug into the standard CQL rules, to get a better understanding of the NDepend analysis tools, I noticed the following standard CQL:
+As I dug into the CQL rules, to get a better understanding of the NDepend analysis tools, I noticed the following standard CQL rule:

 	// <Name>Static fields should be prefixed with a 's_'</Name>
 	WARN IF Count > 0 IN SELECT FIELDS WHERE